What is Period Poverty?

 How does this impact Savannah and the Lowcountry community?

-The impact of period poverty is significant.
+The impact of not having period supplies when needed is significant.
 According to a study conducted by U by Kotex and the Alliance for Period Supplies, one in four people struggled to purchase period supplies within the last year due to a lack of income.
 Two in five low-income women reported missing work, school or similar everyday life events due to the lack of financial resources and access to period supplies and these instances were linked to reported feelings of embarrassment, disappointment and depression.
-Period poverty has a direct link with self-perception and mental health. *Excerpt from Forbes.com
+Period insecurity has a direct link with self-perception and mental health. *Excerpt from Forbes.com

 The Georgia STOMP Coalition shares that “providing menstrual products in schools is essential to ensuring a student’s education isn’t negatively impacted because of a lack of supplies.
 The impacts of these products reach far beyond a single classroom or school campus; research shows that a girl’s preparedness for puberty affects her sexual and reproductive outcomes, as well as her sense of self.
 A survey of Georgia school nurses, prepared by Georgia STOMP and delivered with the assistance of the Georgia Department of Education and the Georgia Association of School Nurses, documents that when products aren’t supplied by school systems, nurses and other school staff bear these costs personally.”